ten3roberts/graphene.nvim/README.md

 # Graphene

-A simple simple asynchronous file explorer.
+A simple asynchronous file explorer.

 A developer should not be hindered by their file explorer.